- Who is responsible for training the Patrols at my school?

 4. Why is there a deadline for ordering?

-We order the amount of supplies from overseas based on the numbers submitted to us by the assigned deadline date.
-Any orders received after that date are not guaranteed supplies, as they will be relying on surplus.
+We order supplies based on the numbers submitted to us by the assigned deadline date.
+Any orders received after that date are not guaranteed, as they will be relying on surplus.

 5. When can I expect my order to be filled?